takaho/aicluster/README.md

-aicluster
+aiCluster
 ====
   Machine learning-based subgroup prediction system running as a standalone GUI application, command line program and a web service.

+## Description
+  The program apply random forest algorithm to cluster given data in tab-deliminated text, CSV and Excel (.xls and .xlsx) format.
+  Predicted results are shown with the outputs of decision trees.

 ## Requirement